-programming the insulin pump
+- programming the insulin pump

-> - treating and recuperating from hypoglycaemia when caused by a life event rather than human error.
+- treating hypoglycaemia when caused by a life event rather than human error.
 Recovery time is not included.

-> - calibrating continuous glucose monitor
+- calibrating continuous glucose monitor

-> - scanning flash monitoring systems
+- scanning flash monitoring systems

-> DTC tips on the legal points to remember when filling out DTC forms
+DTC tips on the legal points to remember when filling out DTC forms

-> When your doctor fills out this form, please remind him that “feeding” is NOT bringing food to your mouth.
+When your doctor fills out this form, please remind him that “feeding” is NOT bringing food to your mouth.
 In the case of this legislation, feeding is defined as involving something more than eating a meal prepared by another person.
 One cannot feed oneself unless one is capable of taking basic foodstuffs in the form commonly available in a grocery store and cooking or otherwise preparing and setting out a meal.